-This blog is about the benefits of reading fiction and how it improves empathy, social understanding, and can even better the world.
+How does reading improve empathy?
+This article is about the benefits of reading fiction and how it improves empathy, social understanding, and can even better the world.

-This blog is about the Violence Against Women Act that was passed in 1994 that will either not be reauthorized or reauthorized by Donald Trump and our government in 2018.
+This article is about the Violence Against Women Act that was passed in 1994 that will either not be reauthorized or reauthorized by Donald Trump and our government in 2018.